 Through a grant from the W.K.
-Kellogg Foundation, the MDE will be expanding support for early childhood educators across the state.
-The grant will support teachers statewide in a variety of pre-K settings to implement developmentally appropriate practices in their classrooms.
-Major grant activities include professional development and coaching support, pre-K program evaluation to ensure program quality and student progress, the implementation of developmental assessments for students, and assistance with increasing parents' participation in their children's education.
+Kellogg Foundation, the MDE expanded support for early childhood educators across the state.
+The grant supported teachers statewide in a variety of pre-K settings to implement developmentally appropriate practices in their classrooms.
+Major grant activities include professional learning and coaching support, pre-K program evaluation to ensure program quality and student progress, the implementation of developmental assessments for students, and assistance with increasing families' participation in their children's education.
+These services were extended through additional grant funding offering districts opportunities for developing pre-K programming in under-served areas.